Table of Contents

 How People Describe This Pain Pattern

 People touch the fullness of the hip, right in the middle of their buttock, and say, I get pain here.”
-Often, they have tightness extending toward their low/mid-back.
+Often, they describe a tight low back that extends toward their buttock.
 The back pain is usually not part of their initial complaint.
 However, it distinguishes this pattern from other buttock pain.